atheo89/dynamic-database-constractor-using-kafka/README.md

 ![alt text](images/5.png)

 ### Wrong syntax or empty payload
-In case of wrong syntax or empty payload, these messages go in raw_data table into the database, in order to have a track of miss writing json objects for future.
+In case of wrong syntax or empty payload, these messages go in raw_data table into the database, in order to have a track of miss writing json objects for future investigation.
 ![alt text](images/6.png)
 ### Json input error
 In case that the consumer gets a completely wrong json automatically ignore it.